m13253/pattie/docs/rust-onboard-en.md

 Rust Onboard
 ------------

-Some details not covered in most tutorials.
+This document is mostly some details not covered in tutorials.

 ## Downloading the toolchain